 The Firm enters into derivative contracts to hedge seed investments in funds managed by the Firm.
-These derivatives are executed through third parties, are generally exchange traded, cleared through central clearing counterparties, and generally any outstanding exposure / variance margin is settled daily with the executing brokerage firm.
+These derivatives are executed through third parties, are generally exchange-traded, cleared through central clearing counterparties, and generally any outstanding exposure / variance margin is settled daily with the executing brokerage firm.
 The Firm places initial margin with the broker for such derivative exposures.
-Under our existing derivative contracts, a change in the credit rating of the Firm would not lead to a collateral call.
+Under its existing derivative contracts, a change in the credit rating of the Firm would not lead to a collateral call.
+For the three months ended June 30, 2024, the impact of the Firm's derivative positions increased due to higher Mark-to-Market outflows experienced in the prior 24 months.

-The following table summarizes derivatives related net cash outflows for the three months ended June 30, 2021.
+The following table summarizes derivatives related net cash outflows for the three months ended June 30, 2024.